Shift-Right Testing: Quality in Production

 Shift-right testing goes beyond shift-left to embed continuous quality validation in production.
-Learn canary releases, synthetic monitoring, chaos engineering, and observability-driven QA strategies that catch what staging never will.
+Learn canary releases, synthetic monitoring, chaos.

 For the past decade, "shift-left" has been the dominant quality engineering mantra — test earlier, test closer to the requirements, find defects before they're expensive.
 The advice is sound and the results are real.
 But shift-left alone has a blind spot: staging environments are not production.